European watchdog warns Hungary over possible rights abuses

 Same-sex marriage is constitutionally forbidden in Hungary, but civil partnerships are recognized.
 The act declares that only married couples may adopt children unless granted special permission by the family affairs minister.
 This effectively bars same-sex couples or single individuals from doing so.

 The commission said that clear criteria should be established to limit “the new discretionary power” of the minister to provide or refuse consent for adoptions by single people.
-This, it said, would help ensure the principle of nondiscrimination, including on the basis of sexual orientation and gender identity.
+This, it said, would help stop discrimination, including on the basis of sexual orientation and gender identity.

+It also found that the laws make “the legal recognition of gender of trans and intersex people unconstitutional and therefore impossible,” and that this “is incompatible with international human rights standards.”

 The Council of Europe isn't part of the European Union, but the opinions of the Venice Commission are taken into account by the EU’s executive branch when it weighs whether to take action against any of bloc’s 27 member countries over possible democratic backsliding.